 he name or the word “pub” is a short word for “public house Board.”
-Throughout the older times, the definition of the concept of a shows someone’s premises that had been opened into the public.
-It’s a daily party for the local and your welcome is warmer than in a bar.
-Old days there were no social media or other ways of communications. therefore a pub was genuinely the neighbourhood’s meeting place and a social place where people gathering for having a drink and chat about.
+It means someone has opened its premises for the public.
+It’s a daily party for the locals and your welcome is warmer than in a bar.
+In old days there were no social media or other ways of communication.
+So, a pub was genuinely the neighborhood’s meeting place and a social place where people gathering for having a drink and chat.
 So, a Public house or Pub is a licensed place to sell and serve alcohol.
-Typically good pubs in London are the place for drinking beer along with some other drinks.
+Mostly, good pubs in London are the place for drinking beer along with some other drinks.

 Are we losing the pub’s culture?

-But why in the last 20 years some of these fantastic social places were closed down?
-Are we losing the interest of gathering in the pub?
-Several surveys reported that the number of pubs in the UK gone down Since 2000 by 17%.
-The survey also held responsible on a number of factors. high taxes which ends up high fees on pints, the smoking ban, raising the cost of food and drinks, the financial recession which leaves the consumers to spend much less for drinking out. people buy much more beers from superstores and shops.
+But, the fact is that in the last 20 years, some of these fantastic social places were closed down.
+The question is, “are we losing the interest of gathering in the pub?”
+Several surveys reported that the number of pubs in the UK gone down since 2000 by 17%.
+The study also held responsible for several factors.
+High taxes which end up high fees on points, the smoking ban, raising the cost of food and drinks, the financial recession which leaves the consumers to spend much less for drinking out.
+People buy many more beers from superstores and shops.

-Why customers prefer to buy their drinks from Supermarkets and not the pubs in London?
+Why consumers prefer to buy their drinks from Supermarkets and not the pubs in London?

-Due to offering more choices of beers in off- licences and supermarkets customers prefer to buy their drinks from these places.
-However, drinking in a pub still is part of British culture along with Irish, Breton, Canadian, New Zealand, Australians and South African cultures.
-In lots of locations, mainly in villages, the pub is the centre point of the neighbourhood and the local community.
-In the 17th-century Samuel Pepys defined the pub as “the heart of England”.
+Because of offering more choices of beers in off-licenses and supermarkets, customers prefer to buy their drinks from these places.
+However, drinking in any good pubs in London still is part of British culture along with Irish, Canadian, New Zealand, Australians, and South African cultures.
+In lots of locations, mainly in villages, the pub is the centre point of the community and the local community.
+In the 17th-century, Samuel Pepys defined the pub as “the heart of England”.

-The majority of pubs close at 11 pm.
-Although recent statute reforms allow premises to apply for a 24-hour license, some pubs have stuck to 11 pm closing but chain pubs, bars and clubs generally stay open later.
+Most pubs close at 11 pm.
+Although recent statute reforms allow premises to apply for a 24-hour license, some pubs have stuck to 11 pm closing but chain pubs, bars, and clubs stay open later.

-Moreover, some of the pubs you might see could be chain pubs, mass-marketed to get tourists, and it can be hard to tell the difference from the outside!
+Moreover, some of the pubs you might see could be chain pubs, mass-marketed to get tourists, and it’s hard to tell the difference from the outside!

-So step out from your routine for a few days and let ‘The Old Smoke’ cherish you.
-Rest assured, you won’t get bored or tired.
+So step out from your routine for a few days and let ‘The Old Smoke’ cherish you, you won’t get bored.
 Samuel Johnson has rightly said,” When a man is tired of London, he is tired of life; for there is in London all that life can afford.”